HSLdevcom/jore4-jore3-importer/README.md

 ![Overview](images/import_lines_step.svg "Step overview")

+## The Structure of the Project

+The directory structure of this project follows the [Maven directory layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).

 ## Known Problems

 ### Test case fails because a database object isn't found

 If a test case fails because the `com.microsoft.sqlserver.jdbc.SQLServerException` is thrown and the error message says that it cannot find a database object, the problem is that the script which creates the source MSSQL database (_docker/mssql_init/populate.sql_) was changed.
-You can solve this problem by running the command: `./dev_deps.sh recreate` at command prompt.
+You can solve this problem by running the command:
+`./development.sh recreate` at command prompt.